shaoruu/not-so-modern-graphql-tutorial/README.md

 However, the PubSub system isn't as easily set up as you thought.
 In order to set up _websocket channels_ for each GraphQL Subscription, you need to set up a required `Subscription` resolver like the one below.

-Here I directly destructure `db` and `pubsub` out of `context`, and extract `postId` from the original argument `arguments`.
-I then check if the post exists or not.
-If it doesn't, I throw an Error to the console.
-If it does exit, and here comes the tricky part, I create and return a `pubsub asyncIterator` with a specific tag of `comment ${postId}`.
-You can think of this with the YouTube subscription example.
-Creating an `asyncIterator` is like creating a new YouTube channel.
-Later on you can then post data onto `pubsub` with the specific _channel tag_, and the data will be broadcasted to all instances connected.

 ```javascript
 // src/resolvers/Subscription.js
 const Subscription = {